LappleApple/awesome-leading-and-managing/README.md

 - Hiring and Firing
 - Motivation and “Retention” (we hate that word)
 - Postmortems, Retrospectives, and Conflict Resolution
+- When you're not a "manager": leadership for developers

 ## FAQ
 ### Who is this for?
 - Individual contributors (ICs) looking to move into a management role but not sure if it’s right for them